 After nearly two years of massive change for the global entertainment industry, we’re finally entering a period of relative stability.
 Numerous delays have seen movies pushed back again and again, but now that vaccine levels are getting high, and countries are starting to emerge from the covid-induced fog, we finally have a clear view of the 2022 Australian movie release schedule.

-Over the last few months, many of the films scheduled for the back end of 2021 (some even from 2020) have been pushed way back into 2022.
-But, we’ve got a pretty solid idea of what 2022 will look like (as far as movies are concerned), so we’ve compiled a little list for you.
+Over the last few months, many of the films that were scheduled for the back end of 2021 (some even from 2020) have been pushed way back into 2022.
+But, we’ve got a pretty solid idea of what this year will look like (as far as movies are concerned), so we’ve compiled a little list for you.

 From Morbius to Avatar 2 and everything in between, here’s every major sci-fi, fantasy, thriller, horror – basically every flick on the 2022 Australian movie release schedule the team at Gizmodo Australia can’t wait to see.